makomweb/php-workbench/README.md

 # open a shell on the workbench container in order to work on the project code base
 make shell

+# running tests when the symfony project was mounted
+# run it from within the container
+php phpunit

+# or
+php phpunit ./src/Symfony/Component/ObjectMapper/
 ~~~

 Note: Changes to the project must be commited inside the respective repository (i.g. in Symfony directly).